-This project aims to understand how government and non-government actors can best work together to deliver public-private partnerships in extension so the organic sector can capitalize on export demand.
+This project aimed to understand how government and non-government actors can best work together to deliver public-private partnerships in extension so the organic sector can capitalize on export demand.

 Globally, commercial organics increased in production value by 345% (2000-2014), with demand outstripping supply by up to 40% for some produce types.
 Fiji and Vanuatu have since embarked on organic policy development, with significant growth potential, for example from the recent lifting of restrictions such as Australia’s previous restriction on ginger imports.